María Guardiola

 María Guardiola Martín (born 5 December 1978) is a Spanish People's Party (PP) politician serving as the President of the Autonomous Government of Extremadura since 2023.
 After two decades as a civil servant within the Government of Extremadura, Guardiola was elected to the city council in her hometown of Cáceres in 2015.

 Guardiola resigned from her city council seat in 2022 when she was elected leader of the People's Party of Extremadura, the first woman to lead one of Extremadura's two main parties.
 As its lead candidate in the 2023 Extremaduran regional election, Guardiola's party won an equal number of seats to the incumbent Spanish Socialist Workers' Party (PSOE).
-After at first refusing due to ideological differences, she formed a coalition government with Vox in which she would be president; the coalition collapsed due to national issues in 2024.
+She formed a coalition government with Vox in which she would be president; the coalition collapsed due to national issues in 2024.
+After her minority government was unable to pass a budget, she called a snap election for December 2025, in which her party was the most voted but still short of a majority, and agreed a new coalition with Vox.

-Biography

-Early life and local politics
+Early and personal life

 Guardiola was born in Cáceres, Extremadura.
 When she was three years old, her father abandoned the household.
 She, her mother and her brother moved into her grandparents' house for financial reasons; she has two younger half-sisters from her mother's second marriage.
 She idolised Mother Teresa as a child.
 As of 2023, she is married and has a daughter and a son.

 Guardiola graduated in Business Administration and Management, and Business Sciences, both from the University of Extremadura.
 She then worked for over two decades as a civil servant within the Government of Extremadura.

+Political career

+Local politics

-A member of the People's Party (PP), she was elected to her hometown's city hall in 2015, serving as the councillor in charge of the economy under mayor Elena Nevado.
+A member of the People's Party (PP), Guardiola was elected to her hometown's city hall in 2015, serving as the councillor in charge of the economy under mayor Elena Nevado.
 She won a second term in 2019, though her party lost control, and remained there until her resignation in July 2022.